Callan (TV series)

 Callan is a British action-drama spy television series created by James Mitchell, first airing between 1967 and 1972.

 It starred Edward Woodward as David Callan, an agent of a state secret service dealing with internal security threats to the United Kingdom.
 Though portrayed as having responsibilities similar to those of the real-life MI5, Callan's fictional "Section" has carte blanche to use the most ruthless of methods.
-In the storylines interrogation is by means of torture, while extrajudicial killings are so routine they have a colour-coded filing system.
-With the possible exception of La Femme Nikita, no TV series has ever presented a Western government agency in so sinister a light as Callan.
-Despite being an assassin who stays in the socially isolating job because it is the only thing he is good at, Callan is a sympathetic character by comparison to his sadistic upper-class colleagues and implacable superiors.
-The downbeat cover for the Section's headquarters was the scrap metal business of "Charlie Hunter" (a possible reference to the Richardson Gang).
-Produced by ABC Weekend TV and Thames Television, the programme proved extremely popular; as well as four series between 1967 and 1972 there was a a feature-length film in 1974 and a TV film in 1981.
+In the storylines, interrogation is by means of torture, while extrajudicial killings are so routine, they have a colour-coded filing system.

+Despite being an assassin who stays in the socially isolating job because it is the only thing he is good at, Callan is a sympathetic character by comparison to his often-sadistic upper-class colleagues and implacable superiors.
+The downbeat cover for the Section's headquarters was a scrap-metal business in a former school, belonging to "Charlie Hunter"—an alias inherited by each of Callan’s superiors.

+Produced by ABC Weekend TV and Thames Television, the programme proved extremely popular; in addition to four series between 1967 and 1972, a feature-length film was released in 1974, and a TV film produced by Associated Television in 1981 was aired.